Testing MCAR via covariances: Extending the U-statistic framework to partially observed variables: Empirical study

-In this section we present the results of an extensive simulation study which is conducted to examine how the novel test behaves in terms of empirical test size and power.
-The novel test is compared to Little's MCAR test, as well as the test based on the statistic $A_n$ from \eqref{An}, which novel $A_n'$ from \eqref{ultimate_convergence} improves upon.
+In this section, we present the results of an extensive simulation study which is conducted to examine how the novel test behaves in terms of empirical type I error and power.
+The novel test is compared to Little's MCAR test, as well as the old test based on the statistic $A_n$ from \eqref{An}, which novel $A_n''$ from \eqref{ultimate_convergence} improves upon.

-The missingness probability for any value in the data, i.e. the probability that a specific data cell is missing, was ranged from $3\%$ to $30\%$, slightly extending the range used by Aleksić in \cite{aleksic2024novel}.
-In the main text, we have decided to study the sample sizes of $n = 100$, $n = 200$, and $n = 300$.
-Some additional scenarios are given in the Supplementary material.
+As previously noted, the original test based on $A_n$ could only detect correlations between the response indicators and fully observed variables.
+Therefore, in addition to evaluating alternatives undetectable by the original test, we also compare $A_n$, Little's $d^2$, and the proposed $A_n''$ in these scenarios \citep{aleksic2024novel}.
+This allows us to assess whether the improvements offered by the new test come with potential trade-offs, such as reduced power or calibration issues.

-For the data distributions, we follow the structure of Aleksić \cite{aleksic2024novel}, and to some extent of Bordino and Berrett \cite{bordino2024tests}.
-We use standard normal distribution, then Clayton copula with parameter 1 an exponential $\mathcal{E}(1)$ margins, as well as $\chi_4^2$ margins.
-The main idea behind this choice relies on the fact that Little's test relies on the normality assumption.
-Knowing that, it is important to assess the performance of the novel test for normal data, for data whose distribution is significantly different than normal, an for the scenario inbetween.
-Clayton copula was also used in an independence testing scenario by Cuparić and Milošević \cite{cuparic2024ipcw}, where Kochar–Gupta test of independence was adapted for the setting of randomly censored data.
+The missingness probability for any value in the data, i.e. the probability that a specific data cell is missing, ranges from $3\%$ to $30\%$.
+Furthermore, we have decided to study sample sizes of $n = 100$, $n = 200$, and $n = 300$, which appears to be adequate for illustrating the quality of asymptotic approximations.